dannagle/PacketSender/README.md

 ### Additional Configuration Options

+* IPv4 Mode or IPv6 Mode in the servers.
+This is identical to the toggle switch.
 * The traffic log and packet table is divided by a draggable splitter.
 This splitter can also be collapsed on either side.
 * Copy to the clipboard the raw packet data (instead of a translation -- my personal preference)
 * Resending can be auto-cancelled after X number of packets.
 Set to 0 to resend forever.